aragon/client/README.md

 - Local development: `npm run start:local` will launch the app, configured to connect to our [aragen](https://github.com/aragon/aragen) local development environment.
 It will also use the local IPFS daemon, if it detects one exists.
 If you're using the [aragonCLI](http://github.com/aragon/aragon-cli), you'll want to run this to connect to its local chain.

 **Note**: Windows users may need to install the [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) before installing this project's dependencies.

+More [configuration options](./CONFIGURATION.md) are available, depending on your needs.

 ## Deployments